judooochp/Moody.xlsm/README.md

 (Completed 28Jan2017) Make extensible to plates that are not standard sizes using the GGG-P-463C formula.

-(Added 23Oct2017) Open HTML automatically.
-At the moment, it opens Explorer, but not the file.
+(Completed 28Nov2017) Open HTML automatically.
+Now opens in user's default browser.
 _______________________________________________________________________________________________

 System Requirements: